Relief as rain falls over Australian bushfires

-Rain fell across parts of bushfire-ravaged eastern Australia on Thursday and more wet weather was forecast, giving some relief following months of catastrophic blazes fuelled by climate change.
+Heavy rain fell across parts of fire-ravaged eastern Australia on Thursday and more wet weather was forecast, giving some relief following months of catastrophic blazes fuelled by climate change.

 The fires, unprecedented for Australia in terms of duration and intensity, have claimed 28 lives and killed an estimated billion animals.

-Sustained hot weather and only very rare periods of light rain in the affected areas have deepened the crisis.
+Sustained hot weather and rare periods of light rain in the affected areas have deepened the crisis.

-So authorities had been looking forward to this week's rain hoping it would help contain or even extinguish some fires.

-In the state of New South Wales, where many of the worst fires have burnt, there were "good falls" on some blazes early Thursday, the local meteorology bureau reported.
+Downpours on Thursday in the state of New South Wales, where many of the worst fires have burnt, offered hope that dozens of blazes could be brought under control.

 "Although this rain won't extinguish all fires, it will certainly go a long way towards containment."